ChrisWeaver1/chrisweaver1.github.io/_posts/2020-07-21-encrypted-usb-share.md

 {% include project-headers.html %}

 I had a requirement for an encrypted USB drive that could be accessible over my home network when needed.
-It needed to allow me to mount, decrypt and un-mount quickly, easily and remotely, so I had access to the files on any of my devices (laptops, mobile etc) while VPN'd onto my home network.
+It needed to allow me to mount, decrypt and unmount quickly, easily and remotely, so I had access to the files on any of my devices (laptops, mobile etc) while VPN'd onto my home network.

-In my case this was to largely be used for key files and other misc files with potentially sensitive imformation in them.
+In my case this was to largely be used for key files and other misc files with potentially sensitive information in them.

 #### Hardware and software